Design in the Solar System ,

 Design in the Solar System

 There exist several orderly patterns present in the Solar System as a whole.
 Scientists usually interpret these as clues that there is a natural cause of the pattern.
 Sometimes natural forces can produce interesting patterns.
 There are also certain surprising motions of objects for which it is difficult to imagine a natural cause.
 Creationists believe that some of these patterns and unusual motions have been intelligently planned by the Creator-God.
 As research proceeds, it is possible that some of the facts which to a creationist points to design may be found to be due to some natural effect.
 In a sense everything in nature exists by design since God creates things for a reason and He is in control of all things.
 Some things in nature, however, are special evidences for design since they seem so unlikely, given natural processes alone.
+Also, if a pattern is the result of natural forces like gravity or magnetism, that just puts the intelligent design on a different level.
+After all, where did the natural laws themselves come from?
+From God, of course.

 Isaac Newton, the great physicist who explained the motions of the planets and was the first to determine some of their masses, believed the Solar System was designed.
 He said the following: